sxs-collaboration/gwsurrogate/tutorial/paper/paper.md

 # Acknowledgements

 We acknowledge our many close collaborators for their contribution to the development of surrogate models.
-We further acknowledge the community of ``GWSurrogate`` users who have contributed pull requests and opened issues, including Mike Boyle, Collin Capano, Raffi Enficiaud, Oliver Jennrich, Duncan Macleod, Alex Nitz, Seth Olsen, Swati Singh, and Avi Vajpeyi.
-This software has been developed over the past 10 years with continued support from the National Science Foundation, most recently through NSF grants PHY-2110496 and DMS-2309609.
+We further acknowledge the community of ``GWSurrogate`` users who have contributed pull requests and opened issues, including Mike Boyle, Collin Capano, Raffi Enficiaud, Oliver Jennrich, Duncan Macleod, Alex Nitz, Seth Olsen, Swati Singh, and Avi Vajpeyi. ``GWSurrogate`` has been developed over the past 10 years with continued support from the National Science Foundation, most recently through NSF grants PHY-2110496 and DMS-2309609.

 # References